emperorsnewcoin/coin/README.md

 - The nature of value
 - The current state of monetary policy
 - The emperor's stunning new wardrobe
-- The fact that we can make a meme coin about anything

 ## 🤝 Contributing

 Want to help make a worse currency?
 Great!
 We accept:
-- Code contributions
 - Memes
 - Philosophical debates about the nature of money
 - Pictures of money printers